highcharts/highcharts/docs/getting-started/how-to-create-custom-highcharts-files.md

 Modify the setup according to your needs, then proceed with the next step.
 Please note that the order of the imported ES modules should match the dependencies of each file.
-Optional additions come therefor last.
+Optional additions therefore should come last.

 For similar examples take a look at the other master files.